-- about 6 limes, squeezed see notes
+- about 6 limes - squeezed see notes

-- 1 shallot, finely minced
+- 1 shallot - finely minced

-- 1 mango, peeled, seeded, and cubed
+- 1 mango - peeled, seeded, and diced

-- 1 avocado, peeled, seeded, and cubed
+- 1 avocado - peeled, seeded, and diced

-- 1 bunch of cilantro
+- 1 bunch of cilantro - stems removed and chopped

 - Add the prepared shrimp to the fresh squeezed lime juice in a non-reactive bowl (ie. glass).
 Add the chile/hot sauce if using.
 Stir to combine.
 The shrimp texture is best (IMHO) if soaked about 15 minutes.
 Less=raw and more=rubbery.